Introduction

 - Identification of barriers to implementation and the key determinants of implementation success.

 - Co-designed implementation toolkit, including resources aimed at different stakeholders and ways to optimise implementation.
-Examples of the types of resources likely to be included are:

 - Increased uptake and maintenance of toothbrushing programmes operating best practice